DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

               copy_videos=True, multianimal=True)
 ```

-Tip: if you want to place the project folder somewhere pass : ``working_directory = 'FullPathOftheworkingDirectory'``
+Tip: if you want to place the project folder somewhere specific, please also pass : ``working_directory = 'FullPathOftheworkingDirectory'``

 - Note, if you are a linux/macos user the path should look like: ``['/home/username/yourFolder/video1.mp4']``; if you are a Windows user, it should look like: ``[r'C:\username\yourFolder\video1.mp4']``
 - Note, you can also put ``config_path = `` in front of the above line to create the path to the config.yaml that is used in the next step, i.e. ``config_path=deeplabcut.create_project(...)``)